+Studies have shown that students who engage in binge-drinking are more likely to experience lower academic achievement, including lower grades, a higher likelihood of dropping out of school, and reduced cognitive abilities.
 In more NIAA reports, one in four students admitted that their academic performance suffered because of drinking.
 It’s not hard to imagine why: a night spent partying and drinking until exhaustion means less energy and focus the following day.
 If that day involves exams and critical thinking, guess who’s on the losing end?

 Other consequences, such as scoring lower grades or falling behind in a few classes, lead to greater struggles in learning and academic progress.